sammyovia/alx-higher_level_programming/0x0B-python-input_output/README.md

-# 0x0B.
+#v 0x0B.
 Python - Input/Output

 ## Description
 What you should learn from this project: